Glossary

 Harvester Node Driver

-Driver that Rancher uses to provision VMs in a SUSE® Virtualization cluster, and to launch and manage guest Kubernetes clusters on top of those VMs.
+Driver that SUSE Rancher Prime uses to provision virtual machines in a SUSE Virtualization cluster, and to launch and manage guest Kubernetes clusters on top of those virtual machines.